corda/corda-docs-portal/content/en/docs/cenm/1.2/certificate-revocation.md

 ## Empty Certificate Revocation List

-The SSL-level certificate revocation check validates the entire certificate chain.
+The TLS-level certificate revocation check validates the entire certificate chain.
 It means that for each certificate in the
                 certificate path the corresponding CRL will be downloaded and the certificate will be checked against that CRL.
                 However, this introduces a requirement on each Certificate Authority (including the Node CA) to provide a CRL for the certificates it issues.
 Since this requirement cannot be always met especially by the Node CA, the alternative approach